danielszuk/cities-and-towns-of-Hungary/README.md

 # cities-and-towns-of-hungary
-Get the cities and towns of Hungray names, and latitude, longitude bounds
+Get the cities and towns of Hungary names, and latitude, longitude bounds

 #Requirements
 1. You need node.js installed on your system ([Node.js](https://nodejs.org))